 Sheep were imported in the 1840s and wool slowly became an export product.
 Farming developed in the 1850s, with produce shipped to other New Zealand cities and to gold-rush Victoria, Australia.
 Towns grew near the more fertile farmland at Richmond, Hope and Motueka.
 By the 1870s farmers intensively cultivating their smallholdings supported small but vibrant rural communities.
 They sold grain, potatoes, fruit and vegetables, bacon, butter, cheese, poultry, eggs and other produce direct to town storekeepers.
 This was near the coast – inland it was a much harder life, breaking in bush country on poor soils.
 Out in the backblocks farmers helped each other out, creating small communities based on reciprocal work.

 Sheep and beef

 Pastoral production in the Nelson region was originally based on sheep and beef farming, with less land used for dairying.
 Wool and lamb prices were low and Nelson farmers struggled to get their stock to market.
 For decades drovers took sheep overland to the West Coast, Christchurch or Picton.
 A freezing works finally opened in Stoke in 1909.

-In 2000 a new $9-million modernised plant was built on a site next to the original works, putting an end to its ‘rotten egg’ stench.
+In 2000 a new $9 million plant was built on a site beside the original works, putting an end to its ‘rotten egg’ stench.
 The plant was one of Nelson's largest employers, with 220 staff.
-It processed around 700,000 lambs a year, and contributed around $60 million to the region’s economy in 2009, the year of its centennial.
+It processed around 700,000 lambs a year, and contributed around $60 million to the region’s economy in 2009, its centennial year.

 Out of the ashes